7 Best Air Purifiers for Home in 2026

 Pros

-• Surprisingly energy-efficient at only 49 watts despite the high output — lower power draw than the much smaller Core 300-P, which is a genuine engineering achievement
+- Surprisingly energy-efficient at only 49 watts despite the high output — lower power draw than many purifiers half its size, which is a genuine engineering achievement

 Cons